NiveusLuna/KA2-bugfix/README.md

 - The Hydran's fighter miniaturization research didn't do anything.
 (I added it as a requirement for the carrier conversion, since that's apparently the intention.)
 - The Orion Pirate unit cap was broken.
 - There was a small chance that a Class L Planet would be named J-30823.
-- AIs wouldn't use wormhole generators properly, always opening wormholes to the bottom left corner of the map.
-Adding aitargetlocation = 1 to the relevant weapons fixed that.
 - The Gorn-ISC mixed-tech Plasmatic Pulsar Device was missing its hotkey.